Ketan-Agarwal/PPOC-Website-Task/README.md

 ---

-## 🖥️ Features
+##  Features

-- 🔷 Modern, clean homepage UI
+-  Modern, clean homepage UI
-- 🧭 Navbar with sections: Home, About Us, Events, Initiatives, Blog, Contact
+-  Navbar with sections: Home, About Us, Events, Initiatives, Blog, Contact
-- 📝 About the Cell with mission and vision
+-  About the Cell with mission and vision
-- 📚 Blog previews and featured pieces
+-  Blog previews and featured pieces
-- 🧑‍💼 Speaker cards and Initiative sections
+-  Speaker cards and Initiative sections
-- 📲 Social Media and contact links
+-  Social Media and contact links
-- 💡 Responsive & mobile-friendly
+-  Responsive & mobile-friendly

 ---

-## 🚀 Getting Started
+##  Getting Started

-### Prerequisites

-Make sure you have:

-- Node.js ≥ 18.x
-- npm or yarn

 ### Setup